Congestion. Emissions. Inefficiency. The arteries of global trade are clogged and incremental fixes won’t clear them.

 Short-haul truck or EV fleet distribution

-A fourth logistics mode — sitting alongside road, rail, and air — purpose-built for 24/7 electric freight at 6× truck throughput and a fraction of rail’s per-km cost.
+A fourth logistics mode sitting alongside road, rail, and air purpose-built for 24/7 electric freight at 6× truck throughput and a fraction of conventional high speed rail’s per-km cost.

 truck throughput